johnlime/hierarchical_som/README.md

 ## Analysis of the Current Poor Results

-- SMC-Premotor-PID model was successfully able to produce good results for navigation an agent from one point to another using NavigationTaskV2 (B)
+- SMC-Premotor-PID model was successfully able to produce good results for navigation an agent from one point to another using NavigationTask (B)

 - **Using an approximation of state and action spaces may not be appropriate when the task is to arrive to an unstable fixed point.** (A)